 Solomon Lew Chairman and Non-Executive Director

-Mr. Lew was a director of Coles Myer Limited from 1985 to 2002, serving as Vice Chairman from 1989, Chairman from 1991 to 1995, Executive Chairman in 1995 and Vice Chairman in 1995 and 1996.
+Mr. Lew was a Director of Coles Myer Limited from 1985 to 2002, serving as Vice Chairman from 1989, Chairman from 1991 to 1995, Executive Chairman in 1995 and Vice Chairman in 1995 and 1996.

-Mark McInnes Chief Executive Officer
+Mark McInnes Executive Director

-Mark was appointed CEO of Premier Retail in April 2011, and has set about transforming the company to compete in an industry under great structural pressure.
+Mark was appointed CEO of Premier Retail in April 2011 and has set about transforming the company to compete in an industry under great structural pressure.
 Premier Retail today has a clear path and a clear focus.

 In December 2012, Mark was appointed as an Executive Director of Premier Investments Limited.
 Mark holds an MBA from the University of Melbourne.

-Mr Antonie was appointed to the Board of Directors on 1 December 2009.
+Mr. Antonie was appointed to the Board of Directors on 1 December 2009.
 He holds a Bachelor of Economics degree from Monash University and qualified as a Chartered Accountant with Price Waterhouse.
 He has 20 years’ experience in investment banking and formerly held positions of Managing Director from 2004 to 2008 and Senior Advisor in 2009 at UBS Investment Banking, with particular focus on large scale mergers and acquisitions and capital raisings in the Australian retail, consumer, media and entertainment sectors.

 Sally Herman Non-Executive Director

-Ms. Sally Herman is an experienced Non-Executive Director in the fields of financial services, retail, manufacturing and property.
+Ms. Herman is an experienced Non-Executive Director in the fields of financial services, retail, manufacturing and property.
 She had a successful executive career spanning 25 years in financial services in both Australia and the US, transitioning in late 2010 to a full time career as a Non-Executive Director.

-Henry D. Lanzer A.M.
-B.COM., LLB (Melb), Non-Executive Director
+Henry D. Lanzer AM B.COM.
+LLB (Melb) Non-Executive Director

 In June 2015, Henry was appointed as a Member of the Order of Australia.

-Terrence L. McCartney Non-Executive Director (appointed 15 April 2016)
+Terrence L. McCartney Non-Executive Director

 Mr. McCartney has had a long and successful career in retail.
-Mr. McCartney, started at Boans Department Stores in Perth then moved to Grace Bros in Sydney.
-After the acquisition of Grace Bros by Myer, he relocated to the merged Department Stores Group in Melbourne within the merchandise & marketing department.
-His successful career within Coles Myer meant that Terry then moved to the Kmart discount department stores as Head of Merchandise & Marketing and then Managing Director.
+Mr. McCartney started at Boans Department Stores in Perth then moved to Grace Bros in Sydney.
+After the acquisition of Grace Bros by Myer, he relocated to the merged Department Stores Group in Melbourne within the merchandise and marketing department.
+His successful career within Coles Myer meant that Terry then moved to the Kmart discount department stores as Head of Merchandise and Marketing and then Managing Director.
 Following several years as Managing Director of Kmart Australia and New Zealand, Terry became Managing Director of Myer Grace Bros.
 For 5 years Terry lead year on year growth in profitability of Australia’s largest department store.